ematth/website-2023/content/projects.md

     Graduate project for CS 444: Machine Learning for Computer Vision.
 Analysis of state-of-the-art work in Optical Music Recognition (OMR) with respect to several digital music notation formats.
 LilyPond is deemed to be a reasonable format for use in OMR given its current structure and underlying functionality for batch exporting.

-# Nearest Neighbor Classication for Classical Image Upsampling
+# Nearest Neighbor Classification for Classical Image Upsampling

 - <b>Year:</b> November - December 2023
 - <b>Collaborator:</b> Nic Prate